ellisandrews/blackjack/README.md

 - Maximum, minimum, and average bankroll amount.
 - Gross winnings and percent change in bankroll.

-In addition, to the analytics summary, [matplotlib](https://matplotlib.org/) is used to create some basic charts visualizing the collected data.
+In addition to the analytics summary, [matplotlib](https://matplotlib.org/) is used to create some basic charts visualizing the collected data.